alexandruarmas/Frizerie/README.md

 - **Notifications**: SMS and in-app notifications for appointments
 - **Responsive UI**: Works on desktop and mobile devices

+## New Features

+- **Admin Panel**: New admin panel for managing users, bookings, and system settings.
+- **Analytics**: Advanced analytics and reporting services for tracking user activity and business metrics.
+- **Payment Processing**: Integrated payment processing with analytics.
+- **Search Functionality**: Enhanced search capabilities for users and bookings.
+- **File Management**: Improved file upload and management system.
+- **Error Logging**: Comprehensive error logging and handling.
+- **Validation**: Robust input validation middleware and schemas.
+- **Background Tasks**: Support for background tasks and asynchronous processing.
+- **External Services**: Integration with external services for enhanced functionality.

 ## Project Structure

 The project consists of two main parts: